MAIF/thoth/doc/banking-real-life-non-blocking.md

 This example is based on [bank example](), we'll replace our InMemoryEventStore by a real Event store using Postgres and Kafka.

-First we need to import `scribe-jooq-async` module.
-This module contains an implementation of scribe for Postgres using Jooq with the [vertx postgresql client](https://github.com/eclipse-vertx/vertx-sql-client).
+First we need to import `thoth-jooq-async` module.
+This module contains an implementation of thoth for Postgres using Jooq with the [vertx postgresql client](https://github.com/eclipse-vertx/vertx-sql-client).

 ## SQL